Beyond network centrality: Individual-level behavioral traits for predicting information superspreaders in social media: INTRODUCTION

-Compared to the many studies on the role of social networks for spreading processes, this collection of findings contradicts the common assumption that network structural metrics can reliably predict peer-to-peer propagation and the success of an information spreading process.
-Our findings indicate that more accurate predictions are obtained by integrating individual-level behavioural traits and network properties.
-Future studies may seek to extend this conclusion from the online information spreading problem studied here to the diffusion of offline community-minded behaviours, which is relevant to societal challenges such as the promotion of sustainable consumption and vaccination.
+Compared to the many studies on the role of social networks in spreading processes, this collection of findings undermines the common assumption that network structural metrics are necessary to reliably predict future superspreaders.
+Our findings indicate that more accurate predictions are obtained by integrating individual-level behavioral traits and network properties.
+Future studies may seek to extend this conclusion from the online information spreading problem studied here to the complex diffusion of offline behaviors\cite{centola2018behavior}, which is highly relevant to societal challenges such as the promotion of sustainable consumption and vaccination.